lucapxl/smashing_widget_veeam/README.md

 ## Installation and Configuration

-Like every other Smashing widget, copy the job filee `veeam.erb` in the `jobs` directory of your dashboard as well as the `veeam` subfolder in the widgets folder.
+Like every other Smashing widget, copy the job filee `veeam.rb` in the `jobs` directory of your dashboard as well as the `veeam` subfolder in the widgets folder.

-This widget `rest-client` `base64` and `nokogiri`. make sure to add them in smashing Gemfile
+This widget uses `rest-client` `base64` and `nokogiri`. make sure to add them in your dashboard Gemfile

 ```Gemfile
 require 'rest-client'